nilearn/nilearn/doc/connectivity/functional_connectomes.rst

   from nilearn import datasets
   dataset = datasets.fetch_atlas_harvard_oxford('cort-maxprob-thr25-2mm')
+  atlas_filename = dataset.maps
-  atlas_filename, labels = dataset.maps, dataset.labels
+  labels = dataset.labels

 Plotting can then be done as::